-- IKn Multiple choice, one answer per position - IKV Multiple choice, multiple answers - IKZ Time encoding (3w = 3 weeks, 12t = 12 Tage (days), 1j = 1 Jahr (year) - IKR Radiomat Radiological dictation with code hierarchies, a very effective dictation tool - ITK Thesaurus Control: For this field a thesaurus could be indicated, aganist which the words were matched.
+IKn Multiple choice, one answer per position

+IKV Multiple choice, multiple answers

+IKZ Time encoding (3w = 3 weeks, 12t = 12 Tage (days), 1j = 1 Jahr (year)

+IKR Radiomat Radiological dictation with code hierarchies, a very effective dictation tool[11]

+ITK Thesaurus Control: For this field a thesaurus could be indicated, against which the words were matched.
 In case the word did not match, the typist had the choice of correcting the spelling or hit the terminology mailbox button.
-In that case the word was known in future.
-(The terminology mailbox war revised periodically) - INV Numerical with Variable boundaries: Allowed the typist to override the realistic lower and upper limits if needed for unusual values.
+In that case the word was recognized in future.
+(The terminology mailbox war revised periodically)

+INV Numerical with Variable boundaries: Allowed the typist to override the realistic lower and upper limits if needed for unusual values.
 Think e.g. of an extreme liver weight with a big echinococcus cyst.
-Otherwise in medicine you would have to pull the window of allowed values wider and wider: Less and less plausibility control!
+Otherwise in medicine you would have to keep widening the window of allowed values resulting in less and less plausibility control!